open-automation/switch-best-practices/README.md

 <img src="https://i.imgur.com/ldKkmwy.png">

 ### Dividing flow logic
-Complex flows can be divided into many Flows, grouped in Flow Groups and linked together.
-These flows can be linked via configured non-automanaged folders or something like Switch Portals.
+Complex flows can be divided into many flows, grouped in flow groups and linked together.
+These flows can be linked via configured non-automanaged folders or something like [switch-portals](https://github.com/open-automation/switch-portals).
 If this strategy is used, sub-flows should be clearly named and logically separated, with common logic reused as much as possible.
 Flow groups can be exported, imported, started and stopped with a single click.

 <img src="https://i.imgur.com/gJbiZyF.png">